leon4rd/test/README.md

-## What did the mountain climber name his son?
-Cliff.
+## Why did the banana go to the doctor?
+He was not "peeling" well.